 - A site and tree survey and identification was undertaken in September 2018.

-- Labels will be designed and installed for the trees.
+- Labels were installed for the main feature trees

 - A botanist or other suitably qualified specialist will be engaged to prepare a planting plan to extend and enhance the botanic garden.